 The museum displays a number of dolls from European countries as also a stamp collection, both appear to be the results of royalty travelling abroad.

-We make enquiries about the royal family and are told that there are no descendants are active, at least not locally.
+We make inquiries about the royal family and are told that there are no descendants are active, at least not locally.
 Yes, there is a palace somewhere but not maintained.
 No access.

 The Museum is run by Government of Gujarat and the entrance fee is re.
 1/- No photography is allowed. fair enough.